 Pursue your next career as a MA by enrolling today at Sumner College’s Medical Assisting program.
 Classes start soon.

-How to Manage Your Time In Nursing School
+Managing Your Time In Nursing School

 Whether your semester has just begun or your classes are in full swing, it’s never too late to revise your strategy and give your time management approach a reality check.
 Nursing school can be overwhelming and push you in ways you didn’t know you could be challenged.
 Getting to the finish line will not be easy but a clear and deliberate plan of action will help you get there unscathed.